JPP-J/deep-_learning_project/README.md

 ## Project 3: Image Classification with Pretrained ResNet-50d 🖼️

 - **Description**:
-  Implemented an image classification system using the **ResNet-50d** pretrained model to classify objects from an ImageNet-style dataset.
+  Prototype implemented an image classification system using the **ResNet-50d** pretrained model to classify objects from an ImageNet-style dataset.
 This project demonstrates transfer learning by leveraging a high-performance convolutional backbone for efficient and accurate image recognition.

   The pipeline includes data preprocessing, model fine-tuning, prediction, and performance evaluation using PyTorch and `timm`.